 While London is an incredible city with so much excitement to offer, sometimes a day trip away from the UK’s cosmopolitan capital can nourish the soul.
-Luckily, many amazing cities and towns lie within a short distance of London, and cheap, reliable public transport makes these destinations easy to access.
-Here are a few great day trips to make from London.
+Luckily, many amazing cities and towns lie within a short distance of London.
+Plus, cheap, reliable public transport makes these destinations easy to access.
+Here are a few great day trips to take from London.

 This charming coastal town represents the closest point to continental Europe in England.
 Easily reachable by coach buses like National Express, a trip to Dover is the perfect way to escape the stuffiness of the city and breath in the fresh, ocean air.

-This peaceful and historic town, which is also a World Heritage Sight, lies a short coach bus ride away from London.
-The 18th century Georgian architecture scattered throughout the town makes for extraordinary sightseeing, and walking tours can be useful in learning about the interesting history of the area.
-The Roman Baths, the Bath Abbey, and the Royal Crescent are not to be missed when seeking impressive architecture.
+This peaceful and historic town, which is also a World Heritage Site, lies a short coach bus ride away from London.
+The 18th-century Georgian architecture scattered throughout the town makes for extraordinary sightseeing.
+Join a walking tour if you’re interested in learning more about the interesting history of the area.
+The Roman Baths, the Bath Abbey, and the Royal Crescent are also have some seriously impressive architecture!